wp-plugins/nofollow-shortcode/readme.txt

 Requires at least: 2.8
 Tested up to: 3.3.1
 Stable tag: 1.0

 The simplest way to insert `rel=nofollow` links into your posts or pages.

 == Description ==

+*This plugin is no longer maintained as of April 2, 2012.
+Please download the [Ultimate Nofollow](http://wordpress.org/extend/plugins/nofollow/) Plugin for a free, up to date, and much more feature rich alternative.*

 This plugin allows you to insert links with the nofollow rel tag to prevent search engines from crawling them.
 The shortcode also supports `target=` and `title=` attributes.